 With general agreement to go ahead.
 Michael Grimes was suggested by the FEM secretary and taken on by the CMF as a paid co-ordinator with three months to get the event organized.
 Michael's acquaintance with the FEM stemmed from previous work in Peter Beazley's office.
 (Note; Peter Beazley is a retired British MEP who worked with us against the power limit proposals).
 Reservations were expressed at the time but weren't taken on board.
 A gut reaction of some rider's rights people was that a non-rider shouldn't be put forward for such a position.
 Taken literally this could arguably be seen as racist but in truth simply said that the necessary qualifications and experience were likely to be lacking.
 Being American emphasized the difference, of course.

-Once appointed Michael headed off on a reconnaissance mission with a Dictaphone in one hand and a steering wheel in the other.
+Once appointed Michael (as i said above, not me) headed off on a reconnaissance mission with a Dictaphone in one hand and a steering wheel in the other.
 Eastern Europe naturally took quite a while and a quick tour of Cyprus was included as well.
 On his return each of the national co-ordinators were given a list of documents required from the participating riders as soon as possible.
 Proof of insurance, vehicle ownership, passport and so on.

 Visas for Serbia were obtained by the individuals themselves and this caused a serious amount of hassle as the former part of Yugoslavia doesn't have as many embassies or as much experience in treating people as citizens as it should.
 Passports had to be sent in the post and in some cases couriered to avoid postal strikes.